 AARs are After-Action-Reports.
 This allows a character to go somewhere or do something in between events.
 This is meant to allow players to continue their game outside the event weekend, and is not meant to make the game into a MUD (Multi-User Dungeon) or other text-based game.
 There are three categories of AARs: Crafting, Story, and Shopping.
-Between events, you may choose up to two different AARs to complete.
+During an AAR you may complete either a Story or a Crafting AAR, but not both, and a Shopping AAR.

-All AARs should be submitted through the following link: https://forms.gle/jNr1voaDKJPbVhn59.
+All AARs should be submitted through the following link: https://forms.gle/iNrivoaDKJPbVhn59.